openbmc/phosphor-time-manager/README.md

 # Introduction
 `phosphor-time-manager` is the time manager service that implements D-Bus interface `xyz/openbmc_project/Time/EpochTime.interface.yaml`.
-The user can get or set the BMC's or HOST's time via this interface.
+The user can get or set the BMC's time via this interface.

 ### General usage
-The service `xyz.openbmc_project.Time.Manager` provides two objects on D-Bus:
+The service `xyz.openbmc_project.Time.Manager` provides an object on D-Bus:
 * /xyz/openbmc_project/time/bmc
-* /xyz/openbmc_project/time/host

 where each object implements interface `xyz.openbmc_project.Time.EpochTime`.